The Official WebSite of David Saks - Online Since 1999

 classically puked from the mouth of an irksome, immodest lectern lunatic

-addressed as "professor".
-A faculty member that has neither conscience, respect,
+addressed as "professor", a faculty member without conscience, respect,

-scruples or moral sense for themselves, their profession or their students.
+scruples or moral sense for themselves, their profession or students.

 Roll, Lynx, roll away the stone.